Evan McLaughlin

-Evan McLaughlin (born 30 March 2002) is a Northern Irish professional footballer who plays as a midfielder or left back for League of Ireland First Division club Cork City.
-His former clubs are Derry City and Coleraine.
+Evan McLaughlin (born 30 March 2002) is a Northern Irish professional footballer who plays as a midfielder or left back for League of Ireland Premier Division club Waterford.
+His former clubs are Derry City, Coleraine and Cork City.

 Career

 Youth career

 Derry man McLaughlin came through the academy at Derry City, playing for their under-17 side from 2018 to 2019, before playing for their under-19s from 2019 to 2021 when he made his first team debut.

 Derry City

 After being an unused substitute twice in 2020, McLaughlin made his senior debut on 2 July 2021, in a 2–0 win over Waterford at the Ryan McBride Brandywell Stadium, scoring his side's first goal in the 42nd minute of the game.
 On 24 July 2021, McLaughlin scored the decisive penalty in his sides penalty shootout victory away to Drogheda United in the FAI Cup.
 On 14 July 2022, he made his first European appearance of his career, coming off the bench in a 2–0 defeat away to Latvian side Riga in the UEFA Europa Conference League.